Need help now? Our support team are here for you. Call 01202 429037

 Meet the team and trustees

 The backbone of all that we do is a fantastic team of volunteers, staff and trustees.
-There are over 200 volunteers doing everything from keeping foodbank shelves stocked, to offering debt advice and eating cheese toasties with those escaping crisis – you would be so welcome to join the team; we have a wide range of roles, so go over to Get Involved to find out more.
+There are over 350 volunteers doing everything from keeping food bank shelves stocked, delivering furniture to offering debt advice with those escaping crisis – you would be so welcome to join the team; we have a wide range of roles, so go over to Get Involved to find out more.

 Meanwhile, say hello to our trustees and staff team members…